rwtodd/org.rwtodd.crypto.spritz/README.md

 The three most mature implementations are:

   * __C__: This is the fastest implementation.
-I'm also very happy with the fork()+pipes concurrency model.
-It spawns worker processes to do the actual hashing and encryption, using a simple text protocol to communicate with the workers.
+It has gone through a number of iterations, you can see in the repo history.
+Currently, it uses a perl wrapper to provide concurrency when needed.
+In the past, it did the `fork()/poll()` process pool itself, but the wrapper script makes all the individual pieces simpler.

   * __Go__: The go implementation in this repo is just a hasher, but I have a full-featured implementation for both the hash and the